-Pelvic pain is localized in the lower part of abdomen and pelvis.
-In woman pelvic pain results from conditions of the urinary system, the reproductive system or it may even have a musculoskeletal cause.
+Pelvic pain is localized in the lower part of the abdomen and pelvis.
+In a woman, pelvic pain results from conditions of the urinary system, the reproductive system, or it may even have a musculoskeletal cause.

-Depending from its cause, pelvic pain can be:
+Depending on its cause, pelvic pain can be:

-Depending from its source, pelvic pain can also be:
+Depending on its source, pelvic pain can also be:

 Pelvic pain may also be sharp or dull and even radiate to:

 In some cases, pelvic pain occurs only during sexual activity or while urinating.

 As mentioned before, pelvic pain in woman results from conditions that affect the urinary system, the reproductive system, or the musculoskeletal system.

 Pelvic pain that results from the reproductive system can be caused from:

 - Menstrual cramps – many woman experience menstrual cramps before and during menstrual periods.
 Menstrual cramps are usually mild to moderate, however, in some cases, menstrual cramps are severe.

 - Ovulation – is the process of producing the egg in the female reproductive system.
 The pain is usually mild to moderate, while in some cases, it can be severe.
 The ovulation pain in the pelvis occurs in the middle of the menstrual cycle and lasts only a few hours.